Breast Cancer Symptoms Checklist: What to Look For at Home

 Swollen Lymph Nodes

-Swelling in the armpit or around the collarbone can indicate that cancer cells have spread.
+Swelling in the armpit or around the collarbone can indicate that cancer cells have spread, and is one of the breast cancer symptoms that American women most commonly overlook or mistake for something less serious.

 Feel for: